Priyanshdiwan/interviewio_automation/README.md

 # Selenium Web Automation Script

-This project is a Python-based Selenium script designed to automate interactions with a website.
+This project is a Python-based Selenium script designed to automate interactions with a website, made for intervue.io
 ## Features

 * **Automated Web Interaction:** The script automates the following actions: